• ESG Homepage

 The Company has continuously implemented the Sustainable Arabica Coffee and Economic Crop Development Project to rehabilitate degraded mountainous areas into income-generating agricultural land.
 The initiative focuses on knowledge transfer, farm management support, and market access enhancement to create long-term economic opportunities for farmers.

 In 2025, the Company promoted Arabica coffee cultivation by distributing coffee seedlings to farmers.
-This initiative aims to strengthens upstream-to-downstream integration, enhances raw material security for the business, and supports sustainable income generation while incentivizing farmers to continuously maintain and improve their cultivation areas.
+This initiative strengthens upstream-to-downstream integration, enhances raw material security for the business, and supports sustainable income generation while incentivizing farmers to continuously maintain and improve their cultivation areas in preparation for the project’s expansion in the next phase.

 Vocational Student Internship Program